brainglobe/brainglobe.github.io/docs/source/documentation/index.md

 ## Installing BrainGlobe

 We always recommend that you install BrainGlobe tools into a virtual environment (managed by software such as `conda` or `venv`).
-Your environment should run Python 3.9 or later.
+Your environment should run Python 3.9 or 3.10.

 Once you have created and activated your desired environment, you can install all BrainGlobe tools using `pip`: